inBeat/inbeat-website/content/singles/creator-studio.md

 ---
 layout: creator-studio
-slug: creatorstudio
+slug: ugc-platform
-title: inBeat Influencer Database | Creator Studio
+title: inBeat Creator Studio | User-Generated Content Platform
 description: >-
   Search and find TikTok and Instagram influencers in our spam-checked influencer database.
 Use our tools to search, vet and track your influencer marketing campaigns.